ABC Australia (Asia-Pacific TV channel): Funding

 ABC Australia is partially funded by Australia's Department of Foreign Affairs & Trade, as well as some advertising (unlike the ABC's domestic television services).

 Along with the rest of the ABC, the channel has suffered from successive funding cuts, particularly under Liberal governments since the 1996 Howard government, with particularly deep cuts in 2014 under the Abbott government and an ongoing indexation freeze as of 2021.

 In 2019, the ABC's budget for all international operations was A$11 million, at the same level as it was in the 1980s.
 This compares with the A$3 billion allocated to China Central Television (CCTV) service, and A$500 million for the BBC's international services.

-Other international services
+Other ABC international services

 ABC Radio Australia was launched in 1939, and continues to broadcast in the Asia-Pacific region although no longer on short-wave transmission, so does not reach all of the remote islands.

 The ABC has increased its Internet presence for international audiences; the iview streaming service is available via an app, and ABC News Online includes Chinese-language and Tok Pisin articles.